tsunami416604/azure-docs.hu-hu/articles/iot-edge/tutorial-deploy-stream-analytics.md

 Egy Azure IoT Edge-eszköz:

-* Az Azure-beli virtuális gépeket IoT Edge eszközként is használhatja a gyors útmutató a [Linux](quickstart-linux.md) vagy [Windows rendszerű eszközökhöz](quickstart.md)című témakör lépéseit követve.
+* You can use an Azure virtual machine as an IoT Edge device by following the steps in the quickstart for [Linux](quickstart-linux.md) or [Windows devices](quickstart.md).

 Felhőerőforrások: